-Bridgerbeeswaxwrap.com provides daily alternatives to one-time plastic use, teaches students to set up an eco-friendly business, and funds a field study to the Oregon coast where students learn first hand about the effects of plastic use on our ocean ecosystems.
+Bridgerbeeswaxwrap.com provides daily alternatives to one-time plastic use, teaches students to set up an eco-friendly business, and funds field studies and sustainability projects at Bridger.
+Students learn first hand about the effects of plastic use on our ecosystems.
 Below, is what fifth grade students have to say about Bridger BeesWax Wraps.

 We are selling the beeswax wraps to fund our zero waste field study of the Pacific Ocean ecosystems.
 We will be learning about the microplastics and the effects they have on the ocean habitats.
 We plan on bringing the wraps to wrap our lunches and snacks.
 In addition, we will bring our own utensils to help make this a zero waste field trip.
 Besides learning about the ocean habitats and the effects of plastic pollution, we also plan on having fun.
 We get to stay in yurts and do activities on the beach.
 This is the first time many of us have been able to spend two nights in a yurt.